EricvanLessen/backend/javascript-promises/README.md

 Feel free to explore and modify the examples and tests to deepen your understanding of Promises and their usage in JavaScript.

+## Alternative Promise Libraries

+Promises are a fundamental part of asynchronous programming in JavaScript.
+While the native `Promise` class provides a solid foundation for working with promises, there are alternative promise libraries available that offer additional features and capabilities.
+This README provides an overview of three popular promise libraries: Bluebird, Q, and Lie.

+## Bluebird

+Bluebird is a feature-rich and performant promise library that aims to enhance the functionality of promises in JavaScript applications.
+It offers advanced features such as cancellation, timeouts, resource management, and more.
+Bluebird provides an extensive API and aims to be a drop-in replacement for native promises.
+You can find more information about Bluebird at [link to Bluebird's documentation].

+## Q

+Q is a popular promise library that provides a comprehensive set of features and utilities for working with promises.
+It offers additional functionality such as deferred promises, support for Node.js-style callbacks, and the ability to create custom promise implementations.
+Q's API is designed to be easy to use and understand, making it a popular choice for many developers.
+More details about Q can be found at [link to Q's documentation].

+## Lie

+Lie is a lightweight promise library that focuses on simplicity and minimalism.
+It aims to provide a small footprint while maintaining compatibility with the Promises/A+ specification.
+Lie is designed to be easy to understand and use, making it suitable for smaller projects or situations where a minimalistic promise implementation is preferred.
+You can explore more about Lie at [link to Lie's documentation].

+Please note that these alternative promise libraries are optional and not part of the JavaScript language itself.
+You can choose to use them based on your specific project requirements and preferences.
+The native `Promise` class is widely supported and recommended for most use cases, providing a solid foundation for working with promises in JavaScript.

+For detailed usage instructions and examples, please refer to the documentation of each respective library.

+---

+Feel free to update and expand upon this README to suit your specific needs and project requirements.

 ## License

 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code in accordance with the terms of the license.